roooodcastro/roooodcastro.github.io/_drafts/2020-05-31-piu-frame-research-design.md

 #### Plywood and timber cuts:

-These are the sizes in which the plywood and timber need to be cut, for a hybrid wood/plastic pad using 42x20mm timber:
+These are the sizes in which the plywood and timber need to be cut, for a hybrid wood/plastic pad using 42x20mm timber and 15mm plywood:

 Plywood: